406.551.1058

 Peer Support Pulse

 In looking at other state plans for peer services, Montana’s Peer Network quickly identified the need for standardization of peer services in Montana.
 That’s when the “Montana Peer Support Task Force was born.
 In 2012, The Addictive and Mental Disorder Division and Montana’s Peer Network collaborated to form the task force with the aim “to support and enhance the professional field of peer support for people in the process of recovery from substance use, other addictions, mental illness, or co-occurring disorders.”
 The task force was able to achieve its mission and goals and Governor Bullock signed Behavioral Health Peer Supporter Certification on March 31, 2017.
+(View the bill and legislative details here.)

 The standardization of peer services ensures the following key qualities: